When Inflation Undermines Trust: Crypto Adoption in the Global South Reveals a Failing Financial System

 Monetary policy weakening: If households and firms shift to digital dollars, it can accelerate the growth of unofficial money, reducing the state’s ability to enforce monetary policy.

-Unequal access and increased vulnerability: The ability to use crypto safely is not evenly distributed.
-Learning costs and internet access matter, and theft and fraud can easily hit when consumer protections are weakest.
+Unequal access and increased vulnerability: Uneven distribution of learning costs and internet access matter as well as theft and fraud can easily hit when consumer protections are weakest.

 With Trump's GENIUS Act, which requires stablecoin issuers to maintain 100% reserve backing with liquid assets like US dollars or short-term Treasuries, demand for US debt will increase, and the dollar’s status as the global reserve currency will be strengthened.
 This dynamic creates a structural problem: even when crypto appears “outside the system,” seemingly detached from dollar-dominated global financial order, it ultimately reinforces the system’s core.
-A strengthening dollar benefits the United States through sustained demand for its debt and greater financial leverage, but it can strain Global South economies by raising the burden of dollar-denominated debt, increasing import costs, and tightening external financial conditions.
+A strengthening dollar can raise the burden of dollar-denominated debt and tighten external financial conditions for Global South economies.

 Adaptation Is a Signal, Not a Solution

 Beyond individual households turning to stablecoins as a way to preserve value, a similar crypto-adaptation is emerging at the state level.
-In December 2025, Pakistan invited Justin Sun, founder of Tron, and Changpeng Zhao, founder of Binance, to meet with Finance Minister Muhammad Aurangzeb.
-The high-level diplomatic treatment given to these crypto figures attracted global attention and signaled Pakistan’s openness to digital finance.
-Pakistan has explored tokenizing up to $2 billion in sovereign assets, including government bonds, treasury bills, and commodity reserves, in cooperation with Binance.
+In December 2025, Pakistan explored tokenizing up to $2 billion in sovereign assets, including government bonds, treasury bills, and commodity reserves, in cooperation with Binance.

 When a country faces fiscal pressure, foreign reserves shortages, and currency instability, it begins searching for ways to bypass traditional dollar-based financing channels.
 Crypto and asset tokenization become potential tools.
-If domestic currency lacks credibility, financing through dollar-pegged stablecoins may appear attractive.
 For overseas investors, this can mean avoiding exposure to local currency risk, settling transactions on-chain, and achieving faster liquidity.
 In theory, tokenized sovereign assets might seem more accessible than traditional bonds, but the underlying sovereign risk does not disappear.

 And when governments and institutions fail to restore credibility or provide timely stabilization, individuals and governments alike begin adapting in their own ways.
 The turn toward crypto is not simply innovation.
 It is a response to eroded trust.
 One reason younger generations adapt quickly to these informal tools is that they confront instability in real time, and they will live longest with its consequences.
 When monetary instability becomes routine, waiting for institutional reform feels unrealistic.
 By the time reform arrives—if it does—trust has often already deteriorated.